Harshi9848/DisasterManagementProject/README.md

 Various visualizations are generated to illustrate the trends in the data and the performance of the models, such as:
 - **Feature Importance**: To identify which features most significantly affect predictions.
 - **Model Performance Metrics**: Visual representations of the MAE, MSE, and classification metrics.

 ---

-## **Challenges and Limitations**

-While the models performed reasonably well, there are several challenges and limitations in the project:
-1. **Data Quality**: The dataset may have missing or inconsistent data that could affect model performance.
-2. **Feature Engineering**: More sophisticated feature engineering techniques could improve model accuracy.
-3. **Model Complexity**: The Random Forest models are fairly basic; exploring more complex models like neural networks or boosting algorithms (e.g., XGBoost) could yield better results.

----